 The bottom line is this: Don't allow yourself to get sucked in too far with a weak hand.

 That said, there is a point where the investment you've already made virtually dictates that you hang in there.
-It's useful to measure this in terms of percentage of your chips.
-For example, if you've already committed 40% of your chips to the pot, another 5% isn't that much.
+It's useful to measure this in terms of the percentage of your chips.
+For example, if you've already committed 40 percent of your chips to the pot, another 5 percent isn't that much.
 This is a gray area, so once again the best advice is to be cautious.

 Good luck, and have fun!